efabless/EF_TMR32/fw/README.md

 * `tmr32` An [**EF\_TMR32\_TYPE\_PTR**](#typedef-ef_tmr32_type_ptr), which points to the base memory address of TMR32 registers.[**EF\_TMR32\_TYPE**](#typedef-ef_tmr32_type) is a structure that contains the TMR32 registers.
 * `reload_value` The reload value to set in the PWM1CFG register.
 This determines the period of the PWM signal.
-* `cmpX_value` The value to set in the CMPX register.
+* `cmpY_value` The value to set in the CMPX register.
 This value controls the point at which the PWM signal transitions from high to low (or vice versa) in the center-aligned mode.

 **Returns:**